backupbrew/switchbrew/Filesystem services.md

 ## OpenSaveDataFileSystem

-Takes an input u8 and a 0x40-byte Save-struct entry.
+Takes an input u8 [\#SaveDataSpaceId](#SaveDataSpaceId "wikilink") and a 0x40-byte Save-struct entry.
 Official user-process code is only known to use value 1 for the u8.

 Returns an [\#IFileSystem](#IFileSystem "wikilink").

 Permissions aren't checked until the specified save is successfully found.

-Only one process can mount a given savedata at any given time (this includes systemsavedata).
+Only one process (specifically only one [\#IFileSystem](#IFileSystem "wikilink") session) can mount a given savedata at any given time (this includes SystemSaveData).

 ## OpenSaveDataFileSystemBySystemSaveDataId

-Takes an input u8 and a 0x40-byte Save-struct entry.
+Takes an input u8 [\#SaveDataSpaceId](#SaveDataSpaceId "wikilink") and a 0x40-byte Save-struct entry.
 Web-applet only uses value0 for the input u8.

 Returns an [\#IFileSystem](#IFileSystem "wikilink").